*the content does not apply to US users

 Bonuses and Promotions

 The eToro Club grants special features to traders and has five tiers.
 Membership for each tier is dependent on the equity value of the portfolio.
 The Silver tier is granted for deposits from $5,000, Gold from $10,000, Platinum from $25,000, Platinum Plus from $50,000, and Diamond from $250,000.
 In-house research is available from the Platinum tier.
-While each account type is the same democratized account, higher deposits are required to be properly served by this Forex broker.
 A refer a friend program is listed, but no monetary compensation provided.

 Back to Top